"What are your hours and dates of operation?"

 "How much do the blueberries cost?"

-The price is $12 per dry gallon bucket including tax.
-This is approximately $2.00 per pound, which is the price we have had for many years.
+The price is $15 per dry gallon bucket including tax.
+This is approximately $2.50 per pound.
 In recent years we had been selling by the pound, but last year we went back to selling by the bucket for quicker service.
 However, by this method it is important that the bucket must not be overfilled.
 Partial buckets will be estimated by measurement.
+The price is an increase of approximately $0.50 per pound over the price we have had for many, many years.
+The cost of production has gone up considerably over all these years.
+It appears the typical U-pick price in our area is $4.00 per pound.
+We hope this modest increase is not a burden for anyone, but we know it is not practical to keep producing berries for any less.

 "Do I need to bring my own bucket?"